 In 1972, a Virginia elector pledged to Richard Nixon voted instead for the Libertarian presidential candidate.
 In 2016, Vice-Presidential candidate Tim Kaine was deserted by 5 electors, but faithless electors from Colorado and Minnesota were replaced according to state law so those votes went to Kaine.

-The US Supreme Court ruled in 2020 that electors are not free agents, and state laws that replace faithless electors could be enforced.
-There were no "faithless" electors in 2020.12
+The US Supreme Court ruled in its 2020 case Chiafalo v.
+Washington that electors are not free agents; state laws that replace faithless electors could be enforced.
+There were no "faithless" electors in 2020.13

 the Code of Virginia has no provision for punishing or automatically replacing faithless electors